 Entrepreneurs are allowed to purchase and/or rent office space, buildings, and homes just like any Dutch national.
 New businesses can benefit from investment aid in the form of investment incentives.

-Find out details about the laws governing foreign investments in the Netherlands from this video:
+Find out details about the laws governing foreign investments and information about starting a business in the Netherlands from this video:

 Sectors restricted for foreign investment